 - Shoulder shrugging

-Specialists at Rush will develop an individualized treatment plan that can include one or more of the following:
+If you or your child are diagnosed with Tourette's, movement disorder experts at Rush will create an individualized treatment plan that may include one or more of the following:

-- Oral medications: Help manage tics and emotional and behavioral conditions associated with Tourette syndrome.
+- Medications: Medications can help you manage tics and emotional and behavioral conditions associated with Tourette syndrome, such as attention hyperactivity disorder (ADHD), anxiety, depression or obsessive-compulsive disorder (OCD).

-- Comprehensive behavioral intervention for tics (CBIT): Behavioral therapy that helps increase your or your child’s sensitivity to the urge and helps you learn to substitute a more acceptable response to the urge.
+- Comprehensive behavioral intervention for tics (CBIT): CBIT is behavioral therapy that helps you or your child become more sensitive to your urge.
+It then helps you learn to substitute a more acceptable response to the urge.

-- Family counseling: Help you or your child and your family cope with and manage behavioral problems associated with Tourette syndrome.
+- Family counseling: Counseling can help you or your child and your family cope with and manage behavioral problems associated with Tourette syndrome.

-- The neurology and neurosurgery programs at Rush are consistently ranked among the best in the country by U.S. News & World Report.
+- Nationally recognized expertise: Neurology and neurosurgery at Rush University Medical Center are consistently recognized among the best in the country by U.S. News & World Report.